IBM-EPBL/IBM-Project-33972-1660230075/README.md

 # IBM-Project-33972-1660230075
 Personal Assistance for Seniors Who Are Self-Reliant

-// Code for the above project
+// Code for the above Temperature and PIR sensor related project void setup()
-void setup()
 {
   Serial.begin(9600);